tilezen/vector-datasource/docs/layers.md

 * `name:zho_tw_x_preferred`
 * `name:zho_x_variant`

-If either variant is missing, we will use the other variant to backfill, i.e. Traditional Chinese can be used to backfill `name:zh-hans` or Simplified Chinese can be used to backfill `name:zh-hant`.
+If either variant is missing, we will use the other variant to backfill, i.e. Traditional Chinese can be used to backfill `name:zh-Hans` or Simplified Chinese can be used to backfill `name:zh-Hant`.

 ###### NaturalEarth